ArturoPardoFranco/genSFDI/README.md

 ## Installation, requirements

 Requirements are specified in `./requirements.txt`.
-TensorFlow 1.14 or above is required; we use the version provided by nvidia, i.e. [`nvidia-tensorflow[horovod]`](https://github.com/NVIDIA/tensorflow).
+TensorFlow 1.14 or above is required; we use the version provided by nVidia, i.e. [`nvidia-tensorflow[horovod]`](https://github.com/NVIDIA/tensorflow).

 We recommend using a virtual environment and installing `./core-modules` after all requirements are met, with